tejasrikaveri/Book-Finder/README.md

 3. View the results below.

 ## Deployment
-The project is hosted on Netlify.
+The project is hosted on Github itself.
 You can access it here:  https://tejasrikaveri.github.io/Book-Finder/

 ## Tech Stack
 - HTML